Bringing Black Friday to B2B: The Ultimate Guide

 You’ve decided which Black Friday deals to offer, when you’re going to run them and how you’re going to make sure they reach your target buyers.
 All that’s left to do is make your final preparations.

-It’d be a huge shame to put in all the effort of a Black Friday campaign, only for your website to be unable to handle the inevitable influx of traffic.
-We strongly recommend carrying out a stress test of your e-commerce site (or asking your provider to do so) to ensure stability, functionality and uptime during a traffic spike.
+It’d be a huge shame to put in all the effort of a Black Friday campaign, only for your website or sales team to be unable to handle the inevitable influx of traffic.
+When it comes to e-commerce, we strongly recommend carrying out a stress test of your site or platform (or asking your provider to do so) to ensure stability, functionality and uptime during a traffic spike.
+If your primary channel is telesales, make sure your team has all the resources they need to close as many sales as possible during the discount window.

 Provide excellent customer service